Having your baby in Luxembourg

 The Initativ Liewensufank runs numerous courses and consultations on birth in French, Luxembourgish and German.

 Home births are not common but possible in Luxembourg.
-You should tell your gynaecologist and obstetrician as soon as possible if you plan one, and be aware that the CNS does not cover medical costs for home births.
+You should tell your OBGYN as soon as possible if you plan one, and be aware that the CNS does not cover medical costs for home births.

 There are birthing centres in Germany, Belgium and France, staffed by delivery nurses, midwives and obstetricians, providing a natural environment for the birth including birthing pools and family rooms.
 The CNS may cover this on a case by case basis, and if you have European Health Assurance (EU institution employees) you will be covered.